AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 To open General settings:

-1. Tap Settings icon (⚙) in the bottom right corner of the AdGuard VPN app's main screen.
+1. Tap the Settings icon (⚙) in the bottom right corner of the app’s main screen.
 2. Tap *General*.

 Here, you can configure AdGuard VPN for iOS as you need using different options: Operating Mode, DNS server, Wi-Fi auto-protection, Color Theme and Advanced Settings.